Here’s what you need to know about black tar heroin, where it comes from, and why it is known as a dirty, dangerous street drug in America.

 Black tar heroin is an illegal, unregulated drug that’s processed from morphine – the naturally occurring opioid that’s derived from the opium poppy.

-Black tar heroin first appeared in the U.S about 10-15 years ago, where it quickly became popular among drug users who were seeking a cheap alternative to prescription opiates and pure heroin.
+Black tar heroin was introduced to US drug users in the 1970s, where it quickly became popular among drug users who were seeking a cheap alternative to prescription opiates and pure heroin.

 Black tar heroin is in the same class of drugs as regular heroin and controlled prescription opioid painkillers like Oxycontin and Vicodin.

 On the street, black tar heroin is also called;